Trading with the Enemy Act of 1917: History

 On December 16, 1950, the United States imposed economic sanctions against North Korea under TWEA, which lasted until 2008.

 On May 13, 1966, President Lyndon B. Johnson abolished the Office of Alien Property Custodian by Executive Order 11281, effective June 30 of that year.

 On August 15, 1971, President Richard M. Nixon issued Proclamation 4074, which declared a national emergency under TWEA and imposed a 10% ad valorem supplemental duty on all dutiable articles imported into the United States.

 Countries sanctioned under the Trading with the Enemy Act

 Albania

-Albania was invaded by the Central Powers during WW1.
+Albania was invaded by the Central Powers during WWI.
 While the Central Powers occupied Albania, its assets from the areas they occupied were frozen to prevent the Central Powers from using Albanian assets.
 Because of this policy, once Central Powers occupation ended the sanctions were effectively lifted.

-During WW2, Albania was listed in 1941, to prevent its assets from being used first by the invading fascist Italy and then by the invading Nazi Germany, and was delisted in 1946.
+During WWII, Albania was listed in 1941, to prevent its assets from being used first by the invading fascist Italy and then by the invading Nazi Germany, and was delisted in 1946.

 Andorra

-Andorra remained officially neutral during WW2.
+Andorra remained officially neutral during WWII.
 However, it was a tiny country between Axis-friendly Spain and the German puppet state Vichy France.
 Andorra was listed in 1941, to prevent its assets from being used by Nazi Germany and Vichy France, and was delisted in 1946.